 About Gasworks Limited Edition Prints

-Gasworks regularly produces editions with artists involved in its exhibition and studio programmes.
-These beautiful and affordable limited edition artworks are generously created for Gasworks in close collaboration with artists.
-All editions are exclusive to Gasworks and are signed and numbered by the artist.
-Proceeds from the sale of these works directly support our programme, generating vital funds to ensure that we can continue to support emerging artists to research, develop, make and present new work.
+Gasworks regularly produces exclusive limited edition artworks in collaboration with artists involved in our programmes.
+These beautiful and affordable artworks are kindly donated by the artists, allowing us to generate vital funds which ensure that we can continue to support emerging artists to research, develop, make and present new work.